Myfreedom614/PlayFab_Demo/README.md

 # PlayFab_Demo

 ## Demo illustrates:
-  * Accounts uses Email or lDevice ID Authentication
+  * Accounts uses Email or Device ID Authentication
   * Example of how to work with Photon PUN
   * Showcase most of the primary functions of Playfab in Unity.